The Syrian leadership in Damascus told a senior Iranian delegation to Damascus

-last year that it would not assist Iran in retaliating to an Israeli strike
+last year that it would not assist Iran in retaliating for an Israeli strike

-against its nuclear facilities, according to an American diplomatic cable
+against Iranian nuclear facilities, according to an American diplomatic cable

 'Tunisian premier predicts Muslim Brotherhood takeover'

 who claimed that in the talks, the Syrians told the Iranians that they would not